yuhattor/copilot-patterns/contents/en/general/code-completion.md

 ### Checklist for Further Learning

 - Did your code output resemble the sample code provided?
 - Is the outputted code robust?
 Is error handling considered?
+If not, how could you improve the code?
-- What prompts can you add to write more precise code?
+- What prompts or context can you add to write more precise code?